Table of Contents

 A DOM manager manages create, read, update, and delete (CRUD) actions performed on DOM objects.
 Multiple DOM manager instances can be used at the same time in a DMS, for instance for invoicing, planned maintenance, etc.

-A DOM manager sends out various events when actions are done on the DOM objects and tracks the history of all changes done to the field values of a DOM instance.
-It also allows you to configure the status system for a DOM definition.
+The DOM manager handles every request related to a specific set of models, logically grouped in a module and identified by a module ID.
+The manager for example also sends out various events when actions are done on the DOM objects and tracks the history of all changes done to the field values of a DOM instance.
+It contains the checking logging that ensures instance updates adhere to the model definition and ensures the timely execution of CRUD scripts.

 Note